anewage/tweetycs-api/README.md

-# TweetSense-API
+# tweetycs-api
-A simple REST API for TweetSense Project
+A simple REST API for tweetycs Project

 # Deploy
 ```bash